inherent-design/fabric/docs/guides/RESOURCE_MANAGEMENT.md

 Fabric's resource management consists of three primary components:

 1. **Resource Base System**: Defines the common interface and lifecycle
-2. **ConcurrentGraph**: Provides the thread-safe dependency tracking structure
+2. **CoordinatedGraph**: Provides the thread-safe dependency tracking structure with intent-based locking
-3. **GraphResourceManager**: Ties everything together with practical workflows
+3. **ResourceHub**: Ties everything together with practical workflows

 These components create a unified system for resource loading, dependency tracking, and memory management that's both thread-safe and highly efficient.